elegant-scipy/elegant-scipy/README.md

 ## Installing dependencies

 First, we build an isolated environment as not to interrupt any existing setup you may have.
-This can be done using, e.g., Conda:
+This can be done using, e.g., Conda or Python's built-in virtual environment module:

+### Conda install

 1. Install [conda](http://conda.pydata.org/miniconda.html) or Anaconda